 16 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.

+Starting from the bottom, here is how the body works.
 If a child asks his mother a Scripture question and she does not know, she can ask her husband.
 If he does not know, he can ask his deacon (to whom he brings his tithes).
 While the deacons bring all tithes to the elders, the principle remains the same: whoever receives our tithes is accountable to get us the correct answers to our Scripture questions.